fc-ideas/The-Future-is-an-Ephemeral-Surface/digital_clones.md

 ---

+## Capturing your data
+To train a truly personal intelligence, you first need a continuous record of your life as you experience it.
+That means moving beyond scattered files and occasional notes toward systems that can, with your consent, capture what you see, say, and do across contexts.

+In practice, this could look like sensor-rich glasses that see what you see, or a mesh of cameras, microphones, and devices in your environment that stream into a single, encrypted personal data vault.
+Rather than your information being siphoned off into corporate silos, all of it would be ingested into an infrastructure you control, under clear, revocable permissions.

+Crucially, this kind of capture can’t be left to “opt-in” UX and corporate goodwill.
+Data about you will need to be cryptographically secured—signed, encrypted, and addressable only by keys you hold.
+Legislation will have to make this non-negotiable: by default, any system that records your sensory trace must treat you as the sovereign owner of that data, and any access to it—by companies, states, or even your own AIs—must be explicitly authorised by you.

+---

 ## From Personal Archive to Global Marketplace

 Now imagine thousands—millions—of sovereign agents trained on individual minds.
 A surgeon’s twin.
 A historian’s twin.
 A poet’s twin.
 Each available to be licensed for tasks, consulted as a domain-specific oracle, or federated into decision-making collectives.